GENERAL

 5F

-Yellowish brown, very soft, clayey, low density when dry, presence of black manganese oxide streaks
+brown, very soft, clayey, low density when dry, presence of black manganese

 Laterite